dasch-swiss/handbook/docs/research-development/youtrack-organization.md

 Describe any kind of work that needs to be done to implement a User Story or fix a Bug.

-The user story is technically broken down into Tasks which become part of the sprint backlog.
+The user story is broken down in a technical way into tasks which become part of the sprint backlog.

 Typically there is at least one task per involved subsystem and/or group of developers.

-A task, in contrast to a User Story, is typically something like code this, design that, create test data for such-and-such, automate that, and so on.
+A task, in contrast to a user story, is typically something like code this, design that, create test data for such-and-such, automate that, and so on.

 In general, tasks should have a time estimate and the effective time spent attached to it.